-* The first time I saw this film, I wondered if a psychic link had been forged between Peter and Norman.
-Obviously that’s not the case, and it wouldn’t have made any sense anyway, but to be fair, that’s kind of what the movie implies, since we cut back to Peter waking up right as Norman kills Dr. Stromm.
+* The first time I ever saw this movie, I actually wondered if some kind of psychic link had been forged between Peter and Norman, since the camera cuts to Peter waking up on the floor right as Norman kills Dr. Stromm.

 * “This guy, Flash Thompson, he probably deserved what happened” Pretty much.

 * “I know I’m not your father” “Then stop pretending to be!”
 Way too harsh, bro.